RaoulRV/pablo-game/README.md

 - After a few seconds the page provided a link to my hosted website

-Local Gaming League link can be found here [Local Gaming League](https://raoulrv.github.io/local-gaming-tournament/index.html)
+PABLO: the game link can be found here [PABLO](https://raoulrv.github.io/pablo-game/index.html)

 # Credits

 **Content**

-- The code to make the sign-up form was seen and adapted from this  [youtube video](https://www.youtube.com/watch?v=p9qBEq-YRSc)
+- The main idea for this project was inspired from this [youtube video](https://www.youtube.com/watch?v=Sz7ugHHlvX4)

-- Part of the code for the footer was also inspired by this [youtube video](https://www.youtube.com/watch?v=2-5LpaN2LF8)
+- The text animation was taken and modified by me from [this website](https://wweb.dev/resources/creative-hover-effects/)

-- The color gradient code for the main logo was taken from [this website](https://cssgradient.io/blog/css-gradient-text/)
+- The background animation for my homepage was taken from the same website as above

 **Media**

-- The imagine in the header was taken from [Pexels](https://www.pexels.com/)
+- The obstacle car image was taken from [Clipartmax](https://www.clipartmax.com/download/m2i8m2A0K9G6b1i8_medium-image-car-pixel-art-top-view/)

-- The video in the about section was taken from [youtube](https://www.youtube.com/)
+- The Pablo dog image was taken from [Pngkey](https://www.pngkey.com/detail/u2y3a9e6q8o0u2i1_my-sprite-sheet-of-a-dog-i-made/)

-- The videogame logos were taken from [cleanpng](https://www.cleanpng.com/) Copyright to Valve Corp.
+- The road background was taken from Google Images